 List of famous female neuroscientists, listed by their level of prominence with photos when available.
 This greatest female neuroscientists list contains the most prominent and top females known for being neuroscientists.
 There are thousand of females working as neuroscientists in the world, but this list highlights only the most notable ones.
 Historic neuroscientists have worked hard to become the best that they can be, so if you're a female aspiring to be a neuroscientist then the people below should give you inspiration.

 The list you're viewing has a variety of people in it, like Susan Hockfield and Laura-Ann Petitto.While this isn't a list of all female neuroscientists, it does answer the questions "Who are the most famous female neuroscientists?" and "Who are the best female neuroscientists?"

-Birthplace: Europe, Eurasia, United Kingdom, London, England, + moresee more on Susan Greenfield
+- Birthplace: Europe, Eurasia, United Kingdom, London, England

-Marian Cleeves Diamond, Ph.D. is a professor of anatomy at the University of California, Berkeley who has published research into the neuroanatomy of the forebrain, notably the discovery of the impact of the environment on brain development, the differences between the cerebral cortex of male and female rats, and the likely link between positive thinking and immune health.... more
+- Marian Cleeves Diamond, Ph.D. is a professor of anatomy at the University of California, Berkeley who has published research into the neuroanatomy of the forebrain, notably the discovery of the impact of the environment on brain development, the differences between the cerebral cortex of male and female rats, and the likely link between positive thinking and immune health.... more